thomasstrassmann/dacapo/README.md

 **Code-related**

 At this point I would first like to mention the course content from CodeInstitute.
+Especially at the beginning of the project, the content of the course was consulted in order to implement the basics, such as authentication, quickly and without errors.

+I would also like to refer to the site https://smtpjs.com/ which provided the code for sending mails in the contact component.

+Apart from that, all code was written by myself an no external sources were used.
+StackOverflow and other forums were just used for bug fixing.

+**Content-related**

+I do not take credit for the instrument examples in the deployed version.
+There are pictures and descriptions from ebay.com and their contributors.

 **Images**